mjknowles/matrix-mcp-server/README.md

 ## Overview

-`matrix-mcp` is a FastAPI-based server that provides tools for interacting with a Matrix homeserver.
+`matrix-mcp` is an MCP server implemented in TypeScript that provides tools for interacting with a Matrix homeserver.
 It includes features such as connecting to a Matrix server, listing joined rooms, fetching room messages, and more.

 ## Prerequisites

-- Python 3.8 or higher
+- Node.js 20 or higher
-- `pip` (Python package installer)
+- npm (Node package manager)

 ## Setup Instructions